Highest-Intensity Neutrino Beam on the Planet

 Watch this short video that explains why neutrinos can pass through solid objects.

 Experiments carried out over the past half century have revealed that neutrinos are found in three states, or flavors, and can transform from one flavor into another.
 (Each flavor is associated with a charged particle: an electron, or one of its heavier and unstable cousins, a muon or tau.)
 These results offer the most compelling evidence to date for physics beyond the Standard Model.
-In a single experiment enabled by LBNF's high-intensity neutrino source, generated from a megawatt-class proton accelerator, DUNE will conduct a broad exploration of the three-flavor model of neutrino physics with unprecedented detail.
-The 800 mi (1,300 km) separation ("baseline") between the neutrino source and the far detector delivers optimal sensitivity to this physics.

 The Long-Baseline Neutrino Facility (LBNF) will build on an already extensively developed plan for a beamline and related facilities to support this world-class experiment.
 How do you make a neutrino beam?